bluesky-social/bsky-docs/docs/tutorials/thread-gates.md

     })
     ```

-    If a threadgate record is not present, then anybody can reply.
+    If a thread gate record is not present, then anybody can reply.
   </TabItem>
 </Tabs>